http://www.fitandwrite.com/the-no-excuses-kettlebell-complex/

 By now you’re thinking “Okay, okay I get it.
 So what’s the complex?
 I really hope you didn’t just lure me in here to tell me a moral lesson.”
 Don’t worry I’m not a scammer.
 This is the complex:

-The No Excuses Kettlebell Complex is reliant on upper body Heavily reliant on upper body strength.
+The No Excuses Kettlebell Complex is reliant on upper body #strength.
+Heavily reliant on upper body strength.
 I used this to improve the volume of my presses and it worked.
 It can give you a decent bulk since you get to decide what your “midweight” is.
 The 24 kg to 28 kg are just recommendations.
 I describe the midweight to be a pair of kettlebells you can press at least 3 times in succession without breaking form.

 The point of the No Excuses Kettlebell Complex is really about not quitting.
 Front Squatting is leagues easier than Double Pressing, at least for me.
 So what I did was when I failed to press for the third time I rebounded by adding one more to the squat.
 Yes, I did not drop the bells nor did I have to force a jerk-press to get those bells up there.
 When I failed to press twice, I decided to add one more to my squat.
 When I couldn’t press, that’s when I stopped.
 I could’ve added more squats until my legs gave out but that’s not the point of this complex.
 Leg strength is included but not a priority.